eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 **11/07/2022: LADR FIXM message development – meeting #5:**
 - the meeting concluded for now not to standardize UOMs to be used and go with the flexibility of the message schema; if the need emerges later from a user perspective the topic can be visited again;
-- regarding the use of basic types to encode accuracy an explanation was given at message schema level indicating that the validity of the message when not providing decimals as part of the FIXM distance type value;
+- regarding the use of basic types to encode accuracy an explanation was given at message schema level, indicating that the validity of the message when not providing decimals as part of the FIXM distance type value is OK;
-- it was also indicated that for now the encoding does not foresee standardized default values; in this context it was decided earlier to remove the capability of Nillability meaning that the mandatory data elements must be provided.
+- it was also indicated that for now the encoding does not foresee default values; in this context it was decided earlier to remove the capability of Nillability meaning that the mandatory data elements must be provided.

 **Envisaged changes to the schemas following meeting on 11/07**
 - NONE